matthewkastor/atropa-package-generator/Readme.md

 To install the developer scripts, navigate to this module's root and run `npm install`.

-There are several other scripts listed in package.json for development and hacking on this module.
-They can be run with `npm run-script` followed by the scripts property corresponding to the script you want to run.
+There are several scripts listed in `package.json` for development and hacking on this module.
+They can be run with `npm run-script` followed by the `scripts` property corresponding to the script you want to run.
 For example, given a script called `buildDocs`, it could be run from the package root by:

 ```